open-mmlab/mmengine/docs/en/tutorials/runner.md

 2. You can continuously benefit from new features without worrying about backward compatibility.
 Mixed precision training, visualization, state of the art distributed training methods, various device backends...
 We will continue to absorb the best suggestions and cutting-edge technologies from the community while ensuring backward compatibility, and provide them to you in a clear interface.
 3. You can focus on your own awesome ideas without being bothered by other annoying and irrelevant details.
 The default values will handle most cases.

 So, MMEngine and the runner will truly make things easier for you.
 With only a little effort on migration, your code and experiments will evolve with MMEngine.
-With a little more effort, the config file system allows you to manage your data, model and experiments more efficiently.
-Convenience and reliability, these are the aims we strive for.
+With a little more effort, the config file system allows you to manage your data, model, and experiments more efficiently.
+Convenience and reliability are the aims we strive for.

 The blue one, or the red one - are you prepared to use MMEngine?